 About a year ago, I went through a bread baking phase.
 Bread is surprisingly easy to make, even the most complicated variety.
 During that time, I made a lot of sourdough.
 It was not the best sourdough I’ve ever had, but it was good.
 Living close to so many bakeries on the US’s west coast, I am spoiled with excellent sourdough bread.
 And that’s the thing, when sourdough is excellent, it’s worth making a sandwich worthy of it.

-Whether you choose to add a bit of shredded vegan cheese or not, today's sandwich has a cheesy flavor that works well with sliced apple.
-In fact, I was snacking on the leftover apples and pesto that I forgot to make my partner a sandwich ;) Maybe it's the walnuts, maybe it's the miso, but the pesto's flavor compliments the apples very nicely.
+Whether you choose to add a bit of shredded vegan cheese or not, today’s sandwich has a cheesy flavor that works well with sliced apple.
+In fact, I was snacking on the leftover apples and pesto that I forgot to make my partner a sandwich 😉 Maybe it’s the walnuts, maybe it’s the miso, but the pesto’s flavor compliments the apples very nicely.
 Throw in some sliced seitan, and this is a sandwich fit for a queen.
-"Decadent" comes to mind.

 1 crisp apple, sliced thinly (I used a Honeycrisp)